 Lumiere London is back!
 See a map and information on all the artworks on offer.

-Running from Thursday, January 18 to Sunday, January 21, Lumiere London features 50 glowing artworks installed in Central London locations, lit up each night between 5.30pm and 11pm.
-A previous edition of the event was extremely busy, so we’d recommend avoiding Saturday, and prepared for crowds in certain places.
+Running from Thursday, January 18 to Sunday, January 21, the free Lumiere London features 50 glowing artworks installed in Central London locations, lit up each night between 5.30pm and 11pm.
+A previous edition of the event was extremely busy, so we’d recommend avoiding Saturday, and expecting crowds in certain places.
 Now read on for our guide to all 51 artworks and how to see them!

 The Lumiere London 2018 Map

 The Lumiere map above gives you a rough sense of where the light installations are clustered: the West End and Mayfair, Westminster and Victoria, the Southbank, Kings Cross, and Fitzrovia.
 For a more detailed view, you can get a downloadable, zoomable and printable map for just £1 (or more, if you’d like to support the organisers) from the event website – this contains the exact location of every Lumiere artwork.

 The best things to see at Lumiere London

 We’ve chosen some of our favourites in the video above, both big and small.
 Some major artworks are installed in large spaces which should help avoid overcrowding: Waterlicht in Granary Square, Child Hood in Trafalgar Square, and The Light Of The Spirit at Westminster Abbey are the three biggest examples.